Anthem: Lost in Yesterday, Tame Impala

 Nicole E. Félix Vélez

 Nicole is a PhD student, NSF Graduate Research Fellow, and IEM GEMINI Fellow in the Department of Bioengineering at UC San Diego.
 Having started her college career in her homeland at the University of Puerto Rico-Mayagüez, she transferred to Cornell University where she obtained her BS in Biological Engineering.
 Nicole works in creating patient-specific in vitro models of aortic valve stenosis to understand how different inflammatory biochemical cues can affect disease progression via epigenetic alterations.
+She is also interested in investigating how loss of Y chromosome in aging males can influence valvular fibrosis progression in a male-specific manner.
 Aside from research, Nicole is passionate about communicating science and making it accessible to all.
 Additionally, she is determined in providing students the tools they need to succeed in their careers.
 She is involved in the Bioengineering Graduate Society, founding its Diversity Committee in 2022 and serving as co-president of the organization.

 Anthem: Coat of Many Colors, Dolly Parton